saumya-prakash/AssemblerEmulator/README.md

 The object file generated is executable on the included Emulator only.

 There is no linking multiple object-files functionality available.
 Every program has to be contained in a single source file only.

+A program consists of code segment, followed by data directives.
+Functions and procedures should be declared after the 'main' part.
+There is no separate directive for function declaration.